sirrobot01/debrid-blackhole/README.md

 - The `interval` key is the interval in either minutes, seconds, hours, days.
 Use any of this format, e.g 12:00, 5:00, 1h, 1d, 1m, 1s.
 - The `run_on_start` key is used to run the repair worker on start
 - The `zurg_url` is the url of the zurg server.
 Typically `http://localhost:9999` or `http://zurg:9999`
-- The `skip_deletion`: true if you don't want to delete the files
+- The `auto_process` is used to automatically process the repair worker.
+This will delete broken symlinks and re-search for missing files

 ##### Proxy Config
 - The `enabled` key is used to enable the proxy